julianyulu/Deep-Learning-Notes-Exercise/Udacity_DeepLearning_Notes/README.md

 # Deap Learning Notes from Udacity class
-This content is based on the Udacity class "Deep learning"
+This content is based on the Udacity class "Deep learning", by Vincent Vanhoucke, google research scientist.

 # Table of Content
 - [Lesson1: From Machine Learning to Deep Learning](https://github.com/SuperYuLu/Deep-Learning-Notes-Exercise/blob/master/Udacity_DeepLearning_Notes/LESSON1-From%20Machine%20Learning%20to%20Deep%20Learning.pdf)